dandange8005/CU-Xerte-Themes/Docs/Adobe fonts.md

 4. Click on the "Activate" button
 5. Click on the "Add to Web Project" button

 I have now added the Franklin Gothic font family to a project I called "Xerte default".
-The following code is what I need to add to the head of the HTML file to use the font family.
+You will be given the following code to be added to your own Xerte project.

 ```html
 <style>
   @import url("https://use.typekit.net/wzt2zta.css");
 </style>
 ```

 Fonts Added: